 Living our Purpose (with a capital P) is a lot easier said than done for most of us.
-First of all, we have to figure out what our Purpose is, which for some of us comes easily and early in life, and for others of us it takes a long time (or may seem to never quite show up with true clarity).
-And, even for those of us who feel as though we’ve found our Purpose, it often shifts and changes as we grow and evolve, sometimes in significant ways.
+First of all, we have to figure out what our Purpose is, which for some of us comes easily and early in life, and for others takes a long time.
+And, even for those of us who feel as though we’ve found our Purpose, it often shifts and changes as we evolve and age, sometimes in significant ways.

 A good way to delve more deeply into your own Purpose is to ask the simple but important question, “If money and logistics weren’t an issue, what would I do and where would I focus my attention and energy?”

-It’s also important to remember that this process is unique for each of us – there’s no “right” way to do it.
-Living our Purpose is about willingness, authenticity, vulnerability, boldness, and courage.
+It’s also important to remember that this process is unique for each of us – there’s no right way to do it.
+Living our Purpose is about acceptance, willingness, authenticity, vulnerability, and courage.
 And, like most important things in life, it’s a journey, not a destination.

 Living on purpose

-However, living on purpose is a practice – it’s about being conscious, mindful, and deliberate with both the big and small things in life.
-Slowing down, speaking up, taking risks, making tough choices, asking for what we want, dealing with conflicts directly, expressing our love and appreciation for others, taking care of ourselves, and remembering that we’re the authors of our lives are some of the many ways we can live on purpose on a regular basis.
+Living with purpose is a practice that involves being conscious, mindful, and deliberate in both the big and small aspects of life.
+It means slowing down, speaking up, taking risks, making tough choices, asking for what we want, dealing with conflicts directly, expressing our appreciation for others, taking care of ourselves, and remembering that we are the authors of our own lives.
+These are just a few of the many ways we can live purposefully every day.

 For us to live our Purpose and live on purpose, it takes authentic self awareness and radical courage.
-And, as Susan Jeffers taught us all through her bestselling book, we must “feel the fear and do it anyway.”
+And, as author Susan Jeffers taught us, “feel the fear and do it anyway.”

 Hello Mike,